MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 #### Apps installed

-Office LTSC Professional Plus 2021 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Skype for Business, Teams, and Word.
+Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint,  Skype for Business, Teams, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

-Here is some additional information about Microsoft Teams with Office LTSC Professional Plus 2021 Preview.
+Here's some additional information about Microsoft Teams with Office LTSC Professional Plus 2024 Preview.

-- To complete the installation of the Teams client app after installing Office LTSC Preview, either restart the device or sign out and then sign in again.
+- To complete the installation of the Teams client app after installing Office LTSC Preview, either restart the device or sign out, and then sign in again.

-- After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
+- After Teams is installed, it automatically updates every two weeks with new features and quality updates.
 This update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
 For more information, see [Teams update process](/microsoftteams/teams-client-update).

 - If you don’t want the Teams client app included when you install Office LTSC Preview, you can use either of these methods:
   - The [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration xml file if you’re using the Office Deployment Tool to install Office LTSC Preview.
-  - The “Don't install Microsoft Teams with new installations or updates of Office” policy setting if you’re using Group Policy.
+  - The "Don't install Microsoft Teams with new installations or updates of Office" policy setting if you’re using Group Policy.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management tool.

 #### Internet connectivity

-After downloading the installation files, internet connectivity isn’t required to install Office LTSC 2021.
+After you download the installation files, internet connectivity isn’t required to install Office LTSC 2024.
 Internet connectivity is required if you're using MAK activation, but not for KMS activation.
 After activation, internet connectivity isn't required to use the preview products.

 ## Install Office LTSC Preview by using the Office Deployment Tool